Minimum Wage Hike, Paid FMLA Top Legislative Priorities

 Small Business Impact

-Among the arguments against paid leave is that many businesses, especially smaller ones, simply can't afford to leave a position vacant for up to 12 weeks.
+Among the arguments against paid leave is that many businesses, especially smaller ones, simply can’t afford to leave a position vacant for up to 12 weeks.
+We need to be very careful not to pass policies which could obliterate our current economic momentum.

 And employers must determine how to run their companies when employees are out on leave.